thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

   --TFIDF_dim TFIDF_DIMENSIONS
                         the number of dimension to keep using SVD Default is `100`, you cannot disable dimension reduction for TF_IDF because that would result in a sparse matrix.
-AnnA will automatically try a higher number of dimension if needed, up to 2000.
-(More information at https://scikit-learn.org/stable/modules/generated/sklearn.decomposit
+                        https://scikit-learn.org/stable/modules/generated/sklearn.decomposit
                         ion.TruncatedSVD.html).
   --TFIDF_tokenize      default to `True`.
 Enable sub word tokenization, for example turn